 - Filter by user -- this filter allows you to view the contacts assigned to a particular user (or users).
 By default this report shows the contacts for every user you have permission to see, but you can use this filter to see a specific user’s contacts.
 If you’re a manager checking up on your sales reps, you can use this filter to see only one rep’s contacts, or a team of users’ contacts.

-- Filter by specific field -- this filter allows you to narrow the data to a particular time range, among other things.
+- Add a filter -- this filter allows you to narrow the data to a particular time range, among other things.
 If you’re a manager checking to be sure your sales team is entering new contacts, you can select “Date contact was created” in the dropdown.
 From there, select “is exactly” and enter today’s date.
 Hit “Apply Filter” and take a look at the list of contacts entered today.

 These two filters can be added on top of each other, which allows you to find new contacts as well as the reps that need a reminder to enter new data in the CRM as they get it.
 The CRM is updated in real time, so you can check to see not only who is entering data but whether they enter data throughout the day or wait until the end of the day.